reza-asad/3DSSR/README.md

 2. Download the trained latent capsules from
  ```
  ```
- and place then in this directory:
+   and place them in this directory:
  ```
  /3DSSR/data/matterport3d/latent_caps
  ```